-What is REM Sleep and Why Do We Need It?
+What is REM Sleep and How Much Do You Need?

 5 min read

-Sleeping isn’t just about laying and relaxing in bed.
+Sleeping isn’t just about laying down and relaxing in bed.
 Your body and brain have a lot on whilst you get your shut-eye.
 In fact, you go through various stages of sleep when you rest at night.
 It’s quite an intense process, and during these cycles, you’ll go through NREM (non-rapid eye movement) and REM (rapid eye movement) sleep.
-In this post we’ll take a look at REM sleep and why it’s important for your health.
+In this post, we’ll take a look at REM sleep, how much REM sleep you need, and why it’s so important for your health.

 You may not be able to tell if you’re in REM sleep (as you’re asleep at the time!), but you can tell if someone else is in a REM sleep stage.
 Signs of REM include: